Flexible working arrangements are enticing work perks, but it’s more than just a workplace trend — it’s a benefit that’s here to stay.

 Experimenting with non-traditional work scheduling and work locations beyond the standard work structures is a healthy risk for companies to take.
 Redefining the boundaries of time and space by offering flexible work options, including flextime and telecommuting, has many benefits upon heightening and optimizing your staff’s productivity.

 Flextime is a work schedule arrangement that allows employees to alter the standard Monday to Friday from 9am to 5pm office hours by customizing the start and end time of their days during the work week.
 Instead of remaining fixed, office hours can be flexed and adapted according to the worker’s optimal performance hours.
 This can mean early risers coming into work a couple hours earlier in order to finish earlier, whereas people most productive in the afternoon and evenings can start late and finish late.

 In an article on Forbes, top CEOs cited remote work as the company benefit that has the most impact on company culture.
 With the internet, computers, and mobile devices, it’s no longer necessary for employees to be in the same room to stay connected and accomplish their tasks.
 Through a telecommuting program, employees can work in the office part-time and at home part-time.
 This mobility concept of working remotely and working from home allows for maximized productivity to get the job done, as it allows employees to balance between the collaborative dynamics of the office environment and the quiet comfort found in their home.

 The benefits of flextime & telecommuting

-The beneficial outcomes of offering flextime and telecommuting as flexible work options include:
+The beneficial outcomes of offering flextime and telecommuting as flexible work options include the following.

 Over to you